SaharAlmahfouzNasser/Wavelets/README.md

 see figure 10.
 In the same year Guo et al proposed deep wavelet super-resolution network.
 This network predicts the missing details of the wavelet coefficients of the low-resolution images to obtain the coefficients of the SR image which serve as input to IDWT to generate the SR image.
+In this project: I implemented U-Net, SRResNet, DCED networks.
+I edited the original networks by adding wavelets blocks.